ghc/ghc/docs/users_guide/codegens.rst

 .. note::

-    Note that this GHC release expects an LLVM version in the |llvm-version|
+    Note that this GHC release expects an LLVM version in the |llvm-version-min|
-    release series.
+    up to |llvm-version-max| (not inclusive) release series.

 To install LLVM and Clang: